vinfreecs/genga/docs/Define.rst

 Parameters in the define.h File
 ===============================

-This file contains default values for parameters in the :literal:`param.dat` file.
+This file contains all default values of the parameters in the :literal:`param.dat` file.
 It also contains constants and additional parameters for GENGA.
 When a value is changed in this file, then GENGA needs to be recompiled.